dearnani/myRepoSearch/README.md

 HOW To Run:

-	To compile the program use the following maven command: mvn package -Pprod

-	The program compiles into one single jar file that contains the following runnable class: com.wday.search.api.core.MainApp
+	The following command compiles,packages into one single jar file runnable Main class: com.wday.search.api.core.MainApp mvn package -Pprod

-	The program can be run from the command line or with the following Maven command: mvn exec:java
+	The program can be run from the command line or with the following Maven command.

-	You can also run the following way to set up the application mandatory configuration properties mvn exec:java -DsettingsFile="my-app-settings.properties"
+	Run the following way to set up the application mandatory configuration properties mvn exec:java -DsettingsFile="my-app-settings.properties"

+	Its will picks the default values for application settings.
+	Strongly Recommend not to use and may not run due to invalid Credentials. mvn exec:java